-Along with Corralejo and Caleta de Fuste, Puerto del Rosario is one of the best places to stay in Fuerteventura without a car.
-It is home to Fuerteventura airport, a convenien location for island-hopping around Canary Island, and well-connected to other resorts on the island by bus.
+Puerto del Rosario along with Corralejo and Caleta de Fuste is one of the best places to stay in Fuerteventura without a car because it home to the island’s airport, and it has a convenient location for island-hopping around Canary Island, and well-connected to other resorts on the island by bus.

 The harbor and its location on the Island were two reasons why it became capital.
 Today, over a third of the Island’s permanent population lives here.

-Best places to stay in Fuerteventura – Puerto del Rosario
+Best places to stay in Fuerteventura in Puerto del Rosario: